canonical/steam-snap/README.md

 ## Troubleshooting

+**Terms**

+__Native__: a *native* game is a game that runs on Linux *without any* compatability libraries like Proton.
+This generally means the game developer specifically built a version of the game for Linux systems and is usually the "best" form of the game.

+[__Proton__][8]: Proton is a compatability layer, made by Valve, for Steam on Linux that emulates a Windows environment using tools like [Wine][9].
+Proton allows Windows-exclusive games to run on Linux systems.
+You can force native games to use Proton instead, but generally native is better if available.

 ### What games can I play?

 [Steam Deck verified games][4] are verified by Valve to work on the Steam Deck (Linux-based) and should work on desktop Linux distributions.